Jack Ruby (band): Background

-Randy Cohen left in 1974 to become a writer; Boris also departed shortly after.
-The band finally dissolved in 1977, as members drifted toward other projects.
-George Scott joined James Chance and the Contortions and co-founded the Raybeats and 8-E.
+Randy Cohen left the band in 1974 to become a writer; Boris also departed shortly after.
+The group finally dissolved in 1977, with its members moving onto other projects.
+Robin Hall formed the band W-2, while George Scott joined James Chance and the Contortions and co-founded the Raybeats and 8-Eyed Spy.

 Revival

-In 2011, a resurgence of interest in Jack Ruby began when Gary Reese, a former roommate of bassist George Scott III, wanted to pay tribute to him by releasing music for his first ever project, he connected with Robin Hall and unearthed some long-lost recordings.
-Rediscovered rehearsal tapes and a collection of recordings found in a storage space rented by Randy Cohen's mother brought new material into the fold, including a master of “Mayonnaise” previously thought lost.
-These rediscoveries led to restored releases produced by Don Fleming, with contributions from industry figures like Thurston Moore of Sonic Youth.
+In 2011, a resurgence of interest in Jack Ruby began when Gary Reese, a former roommate of bassist George Scott III, wanting to pay tribute to him by releasing music for his first ever project, connected with Robin Hall and unearthed some long-lost recordings.
+Reese then connected Hall with Weasel Walter, a well-known New York City avant-garde musician and owner of the UgEXPLODE record label.
+Walter released those songs on a CD on his label.
+Simultaneously, a French label released a single of "Hit and Run" b/w "Bad Teeth."
+Rediscovered rehearsal tapes and a collection of recordings found in a storage space rented by Randy Cohen's mother indirectly led to a 2014 double CD release on Chris Campion's Saint Cecelia Knows Label and a two album release on Thurston Moore's Feeding Tube Records.
+These recordings were produced by Don Fleming and featured a Boris Policeband composition "Mayonnaise," which was thought to have been lost forever.
+These releases resulted in widespread media coverage including a long feature in the Guardian by Thurston Moore.

 Legacy

-Martin Scorsese’s HBO series Vinyl drew inspiration from the band.
+Martin Scorsese's HBO series Vinyl drew inspiration from the band.
 The character arc of the fictional group The Nasty Bits paralleled Jack Ruby's story, with Mick Jagger's son, James Jagger, portraying a frontman inspired by Robin Hall.
 Notable musicians including Lee Ranaldo and Don Fleming covered Jack Ruby songs for the series.

+In 2016, Lee Ranaldo and Don Fleming appeared on a live version Randy Cohen's radio show Person, Place, Thing, to discuss the 1970's New York City music scene that was the basis for Vinyl.
+As part of that show, Robin Hall joined Ranaldo, Fleming and several other well-known East Coast musicians to perform the Jack Ruby songs that the Nasty Bits had covered in Vinyl.